Douglas County DUI Court Process

 3. Trial (If No Plea Deal)

-• Jury vs. Bench Trial: You have the right to a trial by jury.
-In a jury trial, a panel of your peers will decide your guilt or innocence.
-You can also opt for a bench trial, where the judge will make the determination.
-Your attorney will advise you on which option is best suited for your case, considering the facts and applicable laws.
+• Jury vs. bench trial: You have the right to choose whether to have a jury trial or a bench trial (where the judge decides the case).
+In a jury trial, a panel of your peers will hear the evidence and determine your guilt or innocence.
+In a bench trial, the judge makes the decision.

 • Challenging the accuracy of the breathalyzer or blood test.